Advice on Learning Physics

 Victorian Young Physicists’ Tournament

-The Vicphysics Teachers' Network has established a competition for Year 11 physics students.
-In the course of the year, in teams of three, students will carry out a range of experimental investigations drawn from a common set, then later in the year on the first week in December, present and defend their findings in scientific discussions with other teams.
+The Vicphysics Teachers’ Network established a competition for Year 11 physics students.
+In the course of the year, in teams of three, students carried out a range of experimental investigations drawn from a common set, then later in the year, present and defend their findings in scientific discussions with other teams.
 The event is currently postponed, but may start again in 2021.

 Melbourne University talks for VCE Students